ZeynepDelalMutlu/zeynepdelalmutlu.github.io/_posts/2021-04-05-Brainfuck.md

 layout: post
 ---

-Brainfuck is the smallest software language.
+1Brainfuck is the smallest software language.
 It has the smallest compiler.

 - [ - ] is the smallest program which can be written in this language.
 - ASCII Table is used for the character mapping.
 - Basically it has 8 program instructions as the following:

-# Instructions of Brainfuck
+## Instructions of Brainfuck

 | Brainfuck Command | C equivalent |
 | ------ | ------ |